Share Your Life Story

 person writing in a notebook

-Mental Health Day, Mental Health Week and Mental Health Month (October) events put the spotlight on the mental health of all Australians and ways we can enhance their psychological wellbeing.
-Depression is common throughout the Australian population, and older people are more likely to experience contributing factors such as physical illness or personal loss.
+Mental Health Week and Mental Health Month (October) events put the spotlight on the mental health of all Australians and ways we can enhance our psychological well-being.
+Anxiety and depression are common throughout the Australian population.
+An Australian Bureau of Statistics National Study of mental health and wellbeing shows that in the age group of 16–25 years, almost one-third of Australians experience anxiety disorders.
+This is more in older people, who are more likely to experience contributing factors such as physical illness or personal loss.

 Storytelling enhances mental health

-According to Beyondblue, storytelling can be helpful for people with depression: ‘Sharing your story can be an opportunity to download your thoughts and feelings, help others by providing hope and encouragement, and also help break down the stigma around depression.’
+According to Beyondblue, storytelling can be helpful for people living with anxiety disorders and depression: ‘Sharing your story can be an opportunity to download your thoughts and feelings, help others by providing hope and encouragement, and also help break down the stigma around depression.’

-Some of the factors that can increase an older person’s risk of developing depression and which may be helped through storytelling include:
+Older Australians are particularly at risk.
+Some factors that can increase an older person’s risk of developing anxiety and depression and which may be helped through storytelling include:

 • Losses: relationships, independence, work and income, self-worth, mobility and flexibility